 - Elevated temperature than required

-- Does not contain required moisture content for microbial killing
+- Does not contain the required moisture content for microbial killing

 - Improper heat dissipation